pregismond/pregismond/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 -->
 - 🌱 I’m currently learning ...
-Snowflake
+Databricks
 - ⚡ Fun fact: ...
 Father 👧🏽👧🏽 / Husband / Photographer / Traveler / Lifelong Learner

 ## 🧰 Software and IT Skills